Comparison Guide · Updated March 2026

 A quick snapshot of each app before we dive into the full feature breakdown.

 Built for couples surviving the newborn stage together.
-Real-time sync, on-call buzz alerts, smartwatch support, and configurable alarms — free to start, with an optional one-time premium upgrade.
+Real-time sync, on-call buzz alerts, smartwatch support, and configurable alarms — all the essentials for free, with an optional one-time upgrade for power users.

 The most popular baby tracker.
-Excellent sleep analysis and SleepyHead AI predictions, but core features require a Premium subscription.
+Excellent sleep analysis and SleepyHead AI predictions, but core features require an expensive premium subscription.

 A well-designed tracker with Apple Watch support and solid family sharing for up to five caregivers.
-Good for iOS-first households who want a clean premium experience.
+Good for iOS-first households who want separate physical logging devices.

 Free (ads / IAP)